-In Fig.~\ref{fig:nf_and_cropped} we can see some NFs and their corresponding set of first $100$ maximum activations, and in Fig.~\ref{fig:exemples_NF} (a) we can see a selected subset of 20 NF per layer.
+In Fig.~\ref{fig:nf_and_cropped} we can see some NFs and their corresponding set of first $100$ image crops that produce maximum activations, and in Fig.~\ref{fig:exemples_NF} (a) we can see a selected subset of 20 NF per layer.
 In this image we can identify specific shapes that display the intrinsic property that fires a single neuron.
 At first glance, we can see how in this particular network the first two layers are devoted to basic properties.
 Oriented edges of different frequencies and in different colors in the first layer; textures, blobs, bars and more specific curves in the second layer.
 The rest of the layers seem to be devoted to more complex objects.
 We can see that dog and human faces, cars and flowers are detected at different scales in different layers, since the size of the NF and their corresponding cropped images increase with depth.
-This visualization of the neuron activity can be seen as a way to visualize a trained vocabulary of the CNN that opens multiple ways to analyze the global behavior of the network from its single units.
 However, not all neurons present such a clear tuning to an identifiable shape.
 Some neurons present a blurred version of NF, such as, those in Fig.~\ref{fig:exemples_NF}(b).
-The level of blurring is directly related to a high variability between the maximally activated images for a neuron.
+The level of blurring is directly related to a high variability between the crops that maximally activate the neuron.

-At this point, we want to make a short parenthesis to relate the previous representational observations with the scientific problem about neural coding that is focus of attention in visual brain research (\cite{Kriegeskorte11}).
+At this point, we want to make a short parenthesis to relate the previous representational observations with the neural coding issue that is the focus of attention in visual brain research (\cite{Kriegeskorte11}).
 We are referring to the hypothesis about distributed representations that encode object information in neuron population codes, that co-exist with strong evidences of neurons which are only activated by a very specific object.
-In line with this idea, we invite to speculate about neurons presenting a highly structured NF could be closer to localist code neurons while neurons with a blurred NF as closer to a distributed code.
-We return on this discussion later on at sections \ref{subsec:class_select} and \ref{sec:conclusions}.
+In line with this idea, we speculate whether neurons presenting a highly structured NF could be closer to localist code neurons while neurons with a blurred NF could be closer to a distributed code.
+We return to this discussion later on in sections \ref{subsec:class_select} and \ref{sec:conclusions}.